+Meetings are conducted by Trained Peer Facilitators committed to supporting good health through cooking and eating a whole foods diet.
 Meetings take place in community kitchens, private homes and at the Suppers Kitchen.
-Most start with food preparation, followed by a meal and discussion of a food and health-related topic.
-(Examples of health-related topics include immune support, blood sugar regulation and brain health.)
-Meals are carefully planned, considering the needs of the group, as well as particular dietary preferences.
-Whenever possible food is locally, seasonally and ethically sourced.
-Meetings are conducted by Trained Peer Facilitators, committed to supporting good health through cooking and eating a whole foods diet.
-Most meetings can accommodate about 10 guests, and the average cost to attend is $15-20.
+Most start with food preparation, followed by a meal and discussion of a food and/or health-related topic.
+Examples of health-related topics include immune support, blood sugar regulation and brain health.
+Meals are carefully planned, always using whole food ingredients, considering the needs of the group and particular dietary preferences.
+Whenever possible, food is sourced locally, seasonally and ethically.

 - Low Carb Baking with Nut Flours

-- Tasty Greens – Salads, Slaws & Dressings
+- Tasty Greens – Salads, Slaws and Dressings

 - Teas and Tinctures for Immune Support